The Shanty of Solitude

 Philosophy must have nothing in common with logic; philosophy is an art which aims at breaking the logical continuity of argument and bringing man out on the shoreless sea of imagination, the fantastic tides where everything is equally possible and impossible…The business must be undertaken by homeless adventurers, born nomads, to whom ubit bene ibi patria*.

 Autumn couldn’t help connecting the passage to Jack’s wishful thinking from earlier in the year.
-She floated the idea of buying a sailboat, and he suggested that she was perhaps not being entirely logical.
+She floated the idea of buying a sailboat, and he suggested that she was perhaps being reactionary and not entirely logical.

 She suggested that he pretend that they were going to get a boat to satisfy her so she’d shut up about it already.
 She promised she’d eventually forget the idea anyway if he’d just play along with her for now.